-The founder of the church was the Grand Master of the Teutonic Order Dietrich von Altenburg.
-The exact date of starting the construction of the church can not be determined, it is only known that in 1341 the parish priest was appointed and his income was determined.
-Presumably, construction started in this year, and was completed around 1345.
-After the defeat of the Teutonic Order at Grunwald in 1410, the Polish army also won Lębork.
-Undoubtedly, the recently built church of St. James had to submit of complete destruction then.
-Only the lower part of the presbytery walls remained.
+The founder of the church was the grand master of the Teutonic Order Dietrich von Altenburg.
+The exact date of the beginning of the construction of the church cannot be determined, it is only known that at the time of the foundation of the town in 1341 a parish priest was appointed and his income was determined.
+Presumably, construction began this year.

 Website lebork.franciszkanie.pl, Pismo przedstawiające historię kościoła p.w. Św.
 Jakuba Apostoła w Lęborku.